A Remark on Gelfand Duality for Spectral Triples: The Metric Functor

-Let us consider the class $\Mf$ of C$^\infty$ metric isometries\footnote{Note that in general a Riemannian isometry is not necessarily a metric isometry.} of compact finite-dimensional C$^\infty$ orientable Riemannian spin manifolds $M$ equipped with a fixed spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a volume form $\mu_M$.
+Let us consider the class $\Mf$ of C$^\infty$ metric isometries of compact finite-dimensional C$^\infty$ orientable Riemannian spin manifolds $M$ equipped with a fixed spinor bundle $S(M)$, a given spinorial charge conjugation $C_M$ and a volume form $\mu_M$.
+Note that in general a Riemannian isometry is not necessarily a metric isometry.
 The class $\Mf$ with the usual composition of functions forms a category. \begin{proposition} There is a contravariant functor $\Cg$ from the category $\Mf$ to the category $\Sf^m$ that to every triple $(M,S(M),C_M)\in \Mf$ associates the spectral triple $(\As,\H,D)\in \Sf^m$ given as in theorem~\ref{th: Co} and that to every smooth metric isometry $f: M_1\to M_2$ associates its pull-back $f^\bullet: \As_2\to\As_1$. \end{proposition} \begin{proof} Every smooth metric isometry $f: M_1\to M_2$ in $\Mf$ is a Riemannian isometry of $M_1$ onto a closed embedded submanifold $f(M_1)$ of $M_2$.
 Since every smooth function on a closed embedded submanifold is the restriction of a smooth function on $M_2$, the pull-back $\phi:=f^\bullet$ is a unital epimorphism of the pre-C*-algebras $\phi: \As_2\to \As_1$ and, by theorem~\ref{th: Co-geo}, $\phi^\bullet: \Ps(\As_1)\to\Ps(\As_2)$ is metric-preserving:

 where $p,q\in M_1$ are the unique points such that $\omega_1=\ev_p$ and $\omega_2=\ev_q$.